MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-email-overview.md

 ![How to view an email](media\email-how-to-view-an-email-2.png "How to view an email")

 ### How to compose an email
-Feature and functionality updates have streamlined the user’s ability to quickly create email with rich text editing capability, and drag-and-drop or copy-and-paste images to enrich customer interactions.
+Email capabilities like rich text editing and drag-and-drop or copy-and-paste images enriches customer interactions.

-For example, users can create emails by going to **Service**, and then using the following steps:
+For example, you can create emails by going to **Service**, and then using the following steps:

 1. Select **Activities**

-2. On the command bar, when you select **Email**, it opens an email in a new window.
+2. On the command bar, select **Email**.
+It opens an email in a new window.

 ![How to compose an email](media\email-how-to-compose-an-email-1.png "How to compose an email")

-Use the following features and functionality to tailor emails:
+On the email form:

 1. The name displayed in the **From** field is automatically populated based on the user who is currently signed in.